Oyetechn/Oyetechn/README.md

 - 👋 Hi, I’m @Oyetechn
 - 👀 I’m interested in Web and mobile app development
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning Coding and web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...